robotics-crash-course/rccdocs.github.io/pages/micropython_guides/1-funwithREPL.md

 ```python
 x = 5 #centimeters
 ```
-comments can be incredibly helpful for storing information about what the code is doing or more information about a variable.
+Comments can be incredibly helpful for storing information about what the code is doing or more information about a variable.

 ## Logical Statements in Python